What is Economic Blight?

 Economic blight occurs when an area of a town shows visible signs of age, disrepair, and crime.

 Blight is more than just an opinion; many municipalities have legal definitions of blight.
-For this reason, blighted areas may be subject to eminent domain laws, in which municipalities can seize property and sell it or redevelop it in a manner that generate more and be more visually appealing or attractive to businesses.
+For this reason, blighted areas may be subject to eminent domain laws, in which municipalities can seize property and sell it or redevelop it in a manner that will generate more property tax revenue and be more visually appealing or attractive to businesses.